Robbivan/GitFindRepository/README.md

 The utility has the ability to issue recommendations for similar names of local repositories by the name of the remote repository

+Both Camel Case, Snake Case and their sharing are supported

 ![](https://github.com/robbivan/dirt/blob/main/image.png)

 ___